DIY 1st Birthday Photoshoot

 No photoshoot is complete without editing your final photos.
 Editing makes such a difference.
 I recommend using an editing tool such as VSCO or Adobe Light Room to edit your pictures.
 Since I wanted to blow this up, I had to ensure that whatever editing tool I use, would not ruin the resolution of the image.
 When it comes to editing pictures, you’re almost always going to want to brighten them, but I recommend playing with a bunch of settings such as contrast and temperature as well.

-Scroll down to see the final results.
+Scroll down to see the final results of my DIY 1st Birthday Photoshoot.
 Hope you enjoy my photography skills and my adorable model!